 What are the Main Advantages of Cloud Print?

-- Optimize print infrastructure—by relying on a Software as a Service (SaaS) or Infrastructure as a Service (IaaS) company, you not only benefit from the cloud but also have the option to manage your service from afar
+- Modernize print infrastructure—by relying on a Software as a Service (SaaS) or Infrastructure as a Service (IaaS) company, you not only benefit from the cloud but also have the option to manage your service from afar

-- IT helpdesk requests will be significantly reduced, as print problems often clog up the system
+- IT Helpdesk requests will be significantly reduced, as print problems often clog up the system

 - A cloud print service eliminates all needs for physical print servers, freeing up space and decreasing your electronic waste footprint